 Figure 8-575a21—Control field format

-The NDP Paging field is present if the NDP Paging Indicator subfield is set to 1; otherwise the NDP Paging field is not present.
+The NDP Paging field is present if the NDP Paging Indicator subfield is equal to 1; otherwise the NDP Paging field is not present.

 The Responder PM Mode subfield indicates the Power Management mode as defined in 10.2 (Power management).